mangar/MarketWatchWin/README.md

 __Why__

-C-MarketWatch notify 10 minutes before opening the Exchange and 10 minutes before Exchange is closing.
+MarketWatch notify 10 minutes before opening the Exchange and 10 minutes before Exchange is closing.